 While Africans are conservative about gift-giving, flowers are culturally appropriate for many occasions.
 Their great rose tradition, though, is one they share with the rest of the world.
 That takes rose-giving to a whole new level!

 South Korea: Birthday Roses

-South Koreans take rose-giving to the next level by making these lovely blooms a coming-of-age symbol.
+South Koreans take rose-giving in a different direction by making these lovely blooms a coming-of-age symbol.
 Every May, on Coming-of-Age Day, South Koreans have a giant party celebrating all the young people turning 20 that year, at which the birthday boys and girls (men and women?) exchange gifts, including bouquets of roses – typically red.